K Money Mastery Review Summary:

 Lesson 11: Marketing Your Book on KDP Select

 Essentially, placing your book on KDP Select, you’re marketing your book by giving your Kindle book away for free for a 5-day period (usually).
 Depending on the course you take, this opportunity timeframe is used for various purposes.

 Frankly, I’m not fond of doing this tedious task and never saw much results from doing this (I stopped doing this after my first two Kindle books because the process was so tedious).

-To combat the hassle of submitting your Kindle books to book directories, Stefan created (outsourced) software that does this for you called K Optimizer.
+To combat the hassle of submitting your Kindle books to book directories, Stefan created (outsourced) software that does this for you called K Optimizer (no longer offered).

 Lesson 12: Using Twitter & Facebook to Promote Your Book

 Stefan provides two PDF downloads.
 Each containing lists with URLs.
 One for Facebook and the other for Twitter.
 The objective is to promote your books to these links – some of which no longer exist.